Follow us on Twitter! @cityofdoverElec

 There are continual efforts around our footprint to improve and maintain the electric system to include accommodating new services to residences, commercial and industrial customers.
 We are proud to serve the Dover AFB, Kraft-Heinz, Edgewell Personal Care, Delaware State University, Bay Health/Kent General and Dover Downs as our largest customers and we have worked extremely hard to maintain a healthy partnership with them.

-A major event is occurring this year and that is that the McKee Run Generation Station which is owned by the City and operated by the North American Energy Services Corporation (NAES) will be taken out of service on May 31st.
-The plant has been in operation since 1962 and has undergone several improvements primarily being converted from a coal fired plant to a dual fuel capable plant operating on fuel oil and natural gas.
-The process of decommissioning and demoiltion of the plant will be a lengthy project that will result in some out of the ordinary activity on the site.
+After over 50 years in service, the McKee Run Generation Station was decommissioned on May 31, 2021.
+The plant had been in operation since 1962 and had undergone several improvements primarily being converted from a coal fired plant to a dual fuel capable plant operating on fuel oil and natural gas.
+The process of decommissioning and demolition of the plant will be a lengthy project that will result in some out of the ordinary activity on the site.
 The Electric Department will be reaching out to those customers that may be affected by these activities to keep them informed and provide a timeline of the potential activities.